smazzin/jhausotter/content/contact.md

 ---
-title: "Contact Joshua Hausotter - 541-375-0255 | Professional web design and development in Oregon"
+title: "Contact JHausotter Design - 541-375-0255"
-description: "Looking for professional web design and development for your businesses?
-Contact Joshua Hausotter today."
+description: "Looking for a digiltal marketer?
+We do Web design, SEO, and more for your businesses or local business.
+Located in Roseburg, OR."
 pagetitle: "Get In Touch"
 layout: single
 ---

-Are you a business seeking a web presence or wanting to **show up on Google**?
+Are you a business or local business wanting to increase your online web presence or wanting to **show up on Google**?

-If you have a project that you want to get started or think you might need my help, fill out the form below and I will try my best to respond to your email ASAP.
+Fill out the form below and I will try my best to respond to your email ASAP.

 <div class="row">
 	  <div class="col col--sm-7 col--sm-offset-5 col--xs-align-center" style="padding:2.5rem 0;">